SNEWS2/sntools/doc/paper.md

 These data sets can then be used as input for a full detector simulation and event reconstruction toolchain.

+# Statement of Need
-sntools is written in Python and makes extensive use of the numpy [@Walt2011] and scipy [@Virtanen2020] frameworks.
+sntools is an event generator for supernova burst neutrinos which is written in Python and makes extensive use of numpy [@Walt2011] and scipy [@Virtanen2020].
 It currently supports multiple detector configurations using either water, liquid scintillator or water-based liquid scintillator as a detection material.
 It also supports several different input formats for neutrino fluxes from